cceh/capitularia/doc_src/overviews/collation_tool.rst

    make .> import

 The Makefile is run by cron on the Capitularia VM at regular intervals.

-The manuscript files are in the AFS.
-The AFS is mounted onto the VM.

 The Makefile knows all the dependencies between the files and runs the appropriate tools to keep the database up-to-date with the manuscript files.